brunobacs/brunobacs/README.md

 ---
 <h3 align="center" >Who am I?</h3>
-- 🔭 I’m currently on 4th period of Computer Science at UFC<br>
+- 🎓 I’m currently studying Computer Science at UFC🇧🇷, but I am also Journalist (UFC) with MBA Makerting (USP/Esalq)<br>
-- 🌱 I’m currently attending to Santander Coders 2023.
+- 👨🏻‍💻 I’m currently attending to Santander Coders 2023.
 There, I'm studying Java, OOP, PostgreSQL and Spring with support of Ada Tech<br>
-- 👯 I’m looking to collaborate on open source projects<br>
+- 🕸️ I’m looking to collaborate on open source projects<br>
+- 📚 running the race to be a great Software Engineering, while deep in Kotlin, Python, Java, C++.
-- ⚡ Fun fact: I love learning new languages, and now I'm studying French and German<br>
+- ⚡ I love learning new languages, and now I'm studying French🇫🇷 and German🇩🇪 <br>